lzhiyong/termux-ndk/README.md

 **Android ndk for Termux(only supports aarch64 and Android 9 or above)**

-The source code from AOSP [llvm-toolchain](https://android.googlesource.com/toolchain/llvm-project), which is consistent with the official Ndk version.
+The source code from AOSP [llvm-toolchain](https://android.googlesource.com/toolchain/llvm-project), which is consistent with the official NDK version.

-At first, we don‘t need to rebuild the whole Ndk, since google already built most of it. so we only need to build the llvm toolchain, then replace the llvm inside Ndk.
+At first, we don‘t need to rebuild the whole NDK, since google already built most of it. so we only need to build the llvm toolchain, then replace the llvm inside NDK.

 How to build, please refer to [toolchain readme docs](https://github.com/Lzhiyong/termux-ndk/tree/master/docs)